-But that doesn’t mean you can take content production lightly.
+But that doesn’t mean you can take marketing content production lightly.

-Producing quality content means conducting a lot of research on your potential customers.
-You need to determine what kind of content works best for your audience.
+Producing high-quality content means conducting a lot of research on your potential customers.
+You need to determine what form of content works best for your audience.
 For example, one target market might respond better to blog content, while videos might work better for another.
-A good CX solution that provides analytics will go a long way here, helping you understand your existing customers and paint a picture of the kind of leads you should be looking for.
+A good CX solution that provides analytics will go a long way here, helping you understand your existing customers and paint a picture of the kind of valuable leads you should be looking for.

 Content marketing helps you organically rank on Google and other search engines and increase your page views.
 Search engines are one of the best tools for marketing a business.
 Still, it requires time and effort to produce high quality, informative content that gives your audience real value.

 This all ties back into what you know about your customers.
-When you understand your customers’ problems and their pain points, you can create content that helps them in their journey.
-Use your existing customers as a basis and start prying into the challenges they face.
+When you understand your B2B buyer personas, customers’ problems and their pain points, you can create content that helps them in their journey.
+Use your current customers as a basis and start prying into the challenges they face.
 Ask them questions such as: